mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 - Ability to open the create/edit subscription modal through UI or by using slash commands.
 - Ability to create a record or bulk subscription.
 - A record subscription is for subscribing to changes in a specific record and a Bulk subscription allows subscribing to all records of a particular type.
-- Supported record types - incident, problem, change_request.
+- Supported record types for subscriptions - incident, problem, change_request.
 - Supported events:
   * State changed
   * Priority changed